RitikPatni/Front-End-Web-Development-Resources/README.md

 ---

-## Challenges
+## Challenges / Games

 - [Codepen Challenges](https://codepen.io/challenges/) - Each month has a theme and every week there is a new challenge prompt that you can use to build a project online using HTML, CSS and JavaScript.
 The best projects are featured on Codepen's homepage.
 - [CSS Diner](http://flukeout.github.io/) - It's a fun game to learn and practice CSS selectors.
 - [CSS Zen Garden](http://www.csszengarden.com/) - A demonstration of what can be accomplished through CSS-based design, and a chance to do your own.
+- [Flexbox Defense](http://www.flexboxdefense.com) - It is a game that covers the flex properties align-items, justify-content, flex-direction, align-self and has 12 different levels.
+- [Flexbox Froggy](https://flexboxfroggy.com) - This game is also about Flexbox and it covers even more flex properties: align-items, justify-content, align-content, flex-direction, align-self, flex-wrap, flex-flow and has 24 different levels.
+- [Grid Garden](http://cssgridgarden.com/) - Interactive CSS code game.
+Practice your CSS skills by watering your garden!
+It has  28 different levels to learn CSS Grid Layout.
 - [JavaScript30](https://javascript30.com/) - A free challenge course, building 30 little projects with HTML, CSS and plain JavaScript.
-- [leetcode](https://leetcode.com/) - Coding prolems to solve in a range of categories and difficulties
+- [Leetcode](https://leetcode.com/) - Coding prolems to solve in a range of categories and difficulties
-- [hackerrank](https://www.hackerrank.com/) - Practice coding, prepare for interviews, and solve interview style coding challenges.
+- [Hackerrank](https://www.hackerrank.com/) - Practice coding, prepare for interviews, and solve interview style coding challenges.

 **[⬆ back to top](#table-of-contents)**